sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rest-csv-reader-and-parse.rst

 Reading from URL
 ---------------------

-``DatasetURLTextFileReader`` processor uses the passed URL to download the data and create the DataFrame.
+``DatasetURLTextFileReader`` Processor uses the passed URL to download the data and create the DataFrame.

 Processor Configuration